fscorrupt/awesome-stars/README.md

 ## Python

-- [feizc/FluxMusic](https://github.com/feizc/FluxMusic) - Text-to-Music Generation with Rectified Flow Transformer
+- [feizc/FluxMusic](https://github.com/feizc/FluxMusic) - Text-to-Music Generation with Rectified Flow Transformers
 - [mozilla/fx-private-relay](https://github.com/mozilla/fx-private-relay) - Keep your email safe from hackers and trackers.
 Make an email alias with 1 click, and keep your address to yourself.
 - [hannob/snallygaster](https://github.com/hannob/snallygaster) - Tool to scan for secret files on HTTP servers
 - [feder-cr/linkedIn_auto_jobs_applier_with_AI](https://github.com/feder-cr/linkedIn_auto_jobs_applier_with_AI) - LinkedIn_AIHawk is a tool that automates  the jobs application process on LinkedIn.
 Utilizing artificial intelligence, it enables users to apply for multiple job offers in an automated and personalize